top of page

 Fox News Channel was the most-watched cable network in prime-time for the fourth consecutive week, averag- ing 2.053 million viewers.
 MSNBC was second for the third consecutive week, averaging 1.313 million.
 HGTV was third, averaging 858,000.

-The cable top 20 consisted of 13 Fox News Channel political talk shows—five broadcasts of "Tucker Carlson Tonight" and four each of "Hannity" and "The Ingraham Angle"; two 60-minute segments of MSNBC's cover-
+five broadcasts of "Tucker Carlson Tonight" and four each of "Hannity" and "The Ingraham Angle"; two 60-minute segments of MSNBC's cover-

 age of the House Select Committee hearings on the Jan.
 6 attack on the Capitol June 28 and a 30-minute segment that night; the June 27 edition of the MSNBC news and opinion program "The Rachel Maddow Show"; the June 28 edition of the MSNBC news and political commentary program, "The Last Word with Lawrence O'Donnell," which followed that night's hearings coverage; and the first two hour-long segments of the USA Network professional wrestling program "WWE Raw" June 27.